bokri/iban-reader-ios/README.md

 ## Contributing

 Contributions are welcome!
 If you have any suggestions, feature requests, or bug reports, please open an issue or submit a pull request.

+## Technologies Used

+- SwiftUI
+- Vision Kit

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.